thiziribouaziz/thiziribouaziz/README.md

 - 👋 Hi, I’m Thiziri Bouaziz
 - 👀 I’m interested in Programming
-- 🌱 I’m currently open for new opportunities
+- 🌱 I’m studing as a softwear developer
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m currently seeking a 6-month internship starting in December 2024
 - 📫 How to reach me https://www.linkedin.com/in/thiziri-bouaziz-2b9361202/
 - ⚡ Fun fact: Open minded